FrancisBanville/ms_interpreting_probabilities/README.md

 or realized interactions.
-A potential interaction is defined as the biological capacity of two taxa to interact (i.e., the probability that they *can* theoretically interact) whereas a realized interaction refers to the materialization or observation of this interaction in a delineated space and time (i.e., the probability that they interact locally).
-Here, we use the terms *metaweb* to designate networks of potential interactions and *local networks* for those of realized interactions.
-Metawebs are the network analog of the species pool, where local networks originate from a subset of both species (nodes) and interactions (edges) of the regional metaweb [@Saravia2022Ecological].
+A potential interaction is defined as the biological capacity of two taxa to interact (i.e., the probability that they *can* theoretically interact) whereas a realized interaction refers to the materialization or observation of this interaction in a well-defined space and time (i.e., the probability that they interact locally).
+Here, we use the terms *metaweb* (@Dunne2006Network) to designate networks of potential interactions and *local networks* (@Poisot2012Dissimilaritya) for those of realized interactions.
+Metawebs are the network analogues of the species pool, where local networks originate from a subset of both species (nodes) and interactions (edges) of the regional metaweb (@Saravia2022Ecological).
 Frequent confusion arises among ecologists over the use of these two terms, especially in a probabilistic context.
-Indeed, it can be difficult to know when published probabilistic networks describe potential or realized interactions, or when so-called probabilities are in reality *interaction scores* (i.e., a type of non-probabilistic quantitative interactions).
+Indeed, it can be difficult to know when published probabilistic networks describe potential or realized interactions, or when so-called probabilities are in reality *interaction scores* (i.e., non-probabilistic quantitative interactions).
 Likewise, probabilistic potential interactions are often used and interpreted as realized interactions (and conversely), which may generate misleading findings when analyzing these data.
 We believe that a better understanding of the differences, similarities, and relationships between these two probabilistic representations of ecological networks would alleviate interpretation errors and help ecologists use these numbers more appropriately.

 ## Pairwise interactions: the building blocks of ecological networks